Skip to main content

 The Channel Islands…officially the sunniest place in the British Isles!

 The Channel Islands are an archipelago of islands nestling in the Bay of St Malo off France’s Normandy coast.
 They’re made up of Jersey and the islands of Guernsey including Alderney, Sark, Herm, and Lihou; each with their own unique character.
 The hustle and bustle of Jersey’s St Helier and Guernsey’s St Peter Port contrast with the old-world charm of the smaller islands of Alderney, Sark, Herm, and Lihou.
-The Channel Islands are your gateway to miles of sandy beaches, coastal castles and routes, unique history, and mouth-watering local produce and cuisine – and all just a 30-minute hop from the UK and mainland Europe
+The Channel Islands are your gateway to miles of sandy beaches, coastal castles and routes, unique history, and mouth-watering local produce and cuisine – and all just a 30-minute hop from the UK and mainland Europe.
+Beyond their natural beauty and historic landmarks, the Channel Islands also offer a vibrant cultural scene shaped by British and French influences.
+Visitors can enjoy lively festivals, explore charming markets, and savour local delicacies from fresh seafood to the famous Jersey Royal potatoes.
+With warm island hospitality and a relaxed pace of life, the Channel Islands provide the perfect blend of adventure, heritage, and coastal tranquillity.

 Book your Channel Islands Holiday Today